Sunday 2nd August – Eighteenth Sunday in ordinary Time

 We established this page “to help our people through the difficult time when we could no longer receive the Eucharist or gather together physically as a community.”.
-As that time came to at least a partial end yesterday, we need to consider whether to maintain the service, which of it nature has to be updated daily.
-The statistics show that while on some days the page has had over fifty visitors, on some days no-one uses it at all.
-I will continue it until our first Sunday Masses on the 11th, and am willing to continue its upkeep until 1st August, when even those who are shielding are permitted to come out and attend Mass if they wish, but if I am to do so I will need to hear from you that you wish it to continue.
-You can e-mail me, or text/WhatsApp to 07931 607249, to let me know your views.
-May God bless you all – Deacon Brin
+As that time has now come to at least a partial end, we have had to consider whether to maintain the service, which of its nature has to be updated daily.
+The statistics show that while on some days the page has had over fifty visitors, on some days no-one used it at all.
+As no-one has requested that the facility should be continued until 1st August, Sat.
+11th July was the last Daily Bread update.
+May God bless you all, and it is wonderful to be meeting some of you at Mass – Deacon Brin

 While the Church has been closed, daily Masses from St Augustine’s have been live-streamed on YouTube – search “St Augustines High Wycombe ” from any YouTube page.
 Don’t forget to click “subscribe “, it doesn’t mean you pay anything but it saves the link for easier access later.
 Each day’s Mass will remain visible after broadcast, though it takes several hours for the “recorded version ” to become available.

-Streamed Mass has been at 9:30am on weekdays and Saturday, and 11am on Sundays .
-Fr Jonathan is considering, in accordance with the Bishop’s request, how often to continue this service for the benefit of those who will remain isolated for some weeks.
+Streamed Mass was at 9:30am on weekdays and Saturday, and 11am on Sundays – but the Sunday one is now the 9am .
+Fr Jonathan is continuing this service, for the benefit of those who will remain isolated for some weeks.

 * * * * * * * * * *